gwtd3/gwt-d3/README.md

 **Using Maven**

-Configure the pom.xml file to add the dependency to gwt-d3-api module.
+add the gwt-d3-api module to your pom.xml:
 ```xml
 <dependencies>
  ...